thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

         PS...
 Karen should probably see a doctor, this is not normal :-)
       title: Smooth and Stable Catamarans = No sea-sickness guaranteed
     - dropdownContent: >-
-        We work with some excellent caterers and can offer a range of Christmas, brunch, lunch or dinner options from budget through to premium.
+        We work with some excellent caterers and can offer a range of Christmas brunch, lunch or dinner options from budget through to premium.
 If you would prefer to BYO that is completely fine too!